-In order to be eligible, a proposal must be submitted by a consortium composed of legal entities from at least 3 different Member States taking the geographical balance into consideration.
-This preparatory action aims at supporting sustainable cross-border co-operation and actions.
+In order to be eligible, a proposal must be submitted by a consortium composed of legal entities of which at least one is a cinema operator.
+The minimum number of partners is 3, coming from at least 3 different Member States.